Are You a New Mother and Your Hair is Falling Out?

 Your hair will be falling out all over your clothes and all over your house.
 On the furniture, floor, car seats, all over baby and even in your food (after dropping out whilst you are cooking).

-The amount of hair shedding will vary from woman to woman.
 It depends on hormonal levels and how each body reacts to the changes in hormone levels.

 According to the American Pregnancy Association 40-50% of women will experience increased hair loss postpartum.

 Hair growth and hair loss always happens in regular growth cycles.
-However, during pregnancy, these regular growth cycles change:
+However, during pregnancy, these regular growth cycles change.

 Remember that wonderful pregnancy glow you had?
 Your hair never looked better?
 You can put it down to hormonal changes and the extra hormone levels in your body which stimulate hair growth.
 Hormonal changes (increased estrogen levels) during pregnancy cause an increase in hair growth.